- About WIYN

 The metadata (source, observation time, exposure time, release date) for all observations will be available as soon as the data are ingested in the NEID archive.
 The data products will be available after a proprietary period, the GO proprietary period is 18 months.

-NEID will obtain a standard calibration sequence every night and morning, which includes bias, flats, wavelength calibrators.
+NEID obtains a standard calibration sequence every night and morning, which includes bias, flats, wavelength calibrators.
 Spectrophotometric and telluric standards will not be taken as standard products; proposers should request these (and account for them in their time request) if they are desired.

-NEID will also observe a small set of RV standard stars every night, and the raw and reduced data products will be available to the community with zero proprietary period.
-The standard star list will include ~8-10 targets, of which 2-3 will be observed every night NEID operates.
+NEID also observes a small set of RV standard stars every night, and the raw and reduced data products will be available to the community with zero proprietary period.
+The standard star list includes ~8-10 targets, of which 1-3 will be observed every night NEID operates.

 NEID Splinter Session at the January 2019 AAS